Webinar Series Rationale

 This webinar is scheduled for:

-For the first webinar, five presenters will provide a short overview of agricultural geophysical methods during the first 30 minutes.
+For this second webinar, five presenters will provide a short overview of GPR use in agriculture during the first 30 minutes.

 The last hour of the webinar will be devoted to a panel discussion with the presenters, who will answer questions from the audience.